Julio Rodriguez, Mariners’ six 2020 draft picks highlight roster for fall instructional league

 - Fifth round: Taylor Dollard, RHP

-Of those six picks, four — Hancock, DeLoach, Polcovich and Keenan — were invited to summer camp and spent the last two months at the alternate training site in Tacoma.
+Of those six, four — Hancock, DeLoach, Polcovich and Keenan — were invited to summer camp and spent the past two months at the alternate training site in Tacoma.
 But Hancock was slowed by arm fatigue and didn’t get the work off the mound they had hoped.
-This is also a way for all six picks to experience the Mariners’ high-performance camp aspects as well.
+This is also a way for all six to experience the Mariners’ high-performance camp as well.

-Other players on the 40-man invite list: catcher Cal Raleigh, right-hander Juan Then, infielder Noelvi Marte, outfielders Taylor Trammell and Alberto Rodriguez.
+Other players on the 40-man invite list include catcher Cal Raleigh, right-hander Juan Then, infielder Noelvi Marte, outfielders Taylor Trammell and Alberto Rodriguez.

-Phillips and Dollard were sent to facility in North Carolina, where they joined other pitchers, such as Sam Carlson, Devin Sweet, Adam Macko, Michael Limoncelli and others to pitch and work out with minor-league pitching coach Sean McGrath.
+Phillips and Dollard were sent to the facility in North Carolina, where they joined other pitchers, such as Sam Carlson, Devin Sweet, Adam Macko, Michael Limoncelli and others to pitch and work out with minor-league pitching coach Sean McGrath.

 Due to COVID-19 protocols, Mariners instructional league games and camp days will not be open to media or fans.